jmdaweb/enhancedAria/readme.md

 This addon has been developed by Jose Manuel Delicado.
 If you want to contact me, send an e-mail to jm.delicado@nvda.es, or open an issue on GitHub at https://github.com/jmdaweb/enhancedAria

 ## Changelog

+### Version 2.2

+* Fixed a fatal error when a Braille display was used and the article role was configured to be reported.

 ### Version 2.1